jetstream-cloud/js2docs/docs/general/object.md

 **Documentation will continue to evolve.**

 The Jetstream object store utilizes Openstack Swift and is S3 compatible.
 You can utilize it via Horizon or the command line interface (CLI).
+From the CLI, you can use the python-swiftclient or the aws s3api or compatible tools.

 *Horizon instructions will be coming soon.
 Though it does not appear that you can generate the EC2 credentials in Horizon.*